Jacobus Philippus Snyman: Commanding the Siege of Mafeking

 On 17 November, General Cronje received instruction from State Secretary W.J.
 Leyds that the command of the siege be handed over to General Snyman and that he collect all the burghers from the districts under his command, including as many of the men involved in the siege as could be spared without preventing the continuation of the siege, and stop the northwards march of British forces at Kimberley.
 Command was handed over on Cronje's departure the following day on 18 November.
 General Snyman was left with 1,400 men of which only 1,300 men were at their posts whereas the British garrison under the command of Colonel Baden-Powell numbered approximately 1,300 men, including 300 armed Africans.
 The civilian population totaled about 6,500 including 5,000 Barolong in the black township.
 At the same time, General Snyman had to hold off Colonel Herbert Plumer, who tried to attack Mafeking from the north with 900 British soldiers.
 General Snyman had to secure the border from native-led attacks and invasions.
 In addition, he had to ensure that livestock and crops were maintained and collected by giving his men leave to do so.
 Due to the fact that the majority of these commandos had been tasked with patrols north of Mafeking at Crocodile Pools, Gaborone and Derdepoort, General Snyman made a request to the State President for a burgher contingent from Potchefstroom to be allocated to the siege at Mafeking as the burghers from Rustenburg and Marico who had remained were insufficient to continue the siege.

-Derdepoort was an important defensive/offensive point on the border between the South African Republic and the Buchuanaland Protectorate, important for its close proximity to Mochudi, the capital of the baKgatla tribe and 37km from Gaborone, which was on the main railway line connecting Cape Town to Bulawayo.
+Derdepoort was an important defensive/offensive point on the border between the South African Republic and the Buchuanaland Protectorate, important for its close proximity to Mochudi, the capital of the baKgatla tribe and 37 km from Gaborone, which was on the main railway line connecting Cape Town to Bulawayo.
 General Cronje instructed Field Cornet Piet Kruger and his between 500 and 600 mounted burghers to travel south with him, leaving Derdepoort vulnerable to attack.

 General Snyman, with a few hundred burghers from the Marico district, crossed the border at Crocodile Pools on 24 November 1899, blew up the bridge, and awaited the arrival of the trains, about whose movements he was accurately informed by Dutch missionaries in Khama's country.
 General Snyman surprised the trains in a well-orchestrated ambush, and, after exchanging a few shots with the Boer guns, the British officers in charge of the Bulawayo force steamed back to the north.
 Linchwe, Chief of the baKgatla tribe, was astounded at the refusal of the British soldiers to fight Snyman, and at the retreat of the armored trains.
 The baKgatla had raided Transvaal cattle under the instigation of the British Chartered Company's officials, and the Boers were now showing themselves able to drive back both the British and the native forces with ease.